 Event Podcast: In this Forward Thinking event, Grattan Institute’s budget, energy, and transport and cities experts considered the issues in their policy area and nominate the choices that would really make a difference to NSW’s future.
 The discussion drew on Grattan’s State Orange Book, which identifies policy priorities for state and territory governments across the nation.

 4 December 2018

-Event podcast: at this Policy Pitch event, Grattan Institute launched our annual Summer Reading List for the Prime Minister at the State Library Victoria.
-Melbourne broadcaster Sally Warhaft joined Grattan Institute CEO John Daley in Melbourne to discuss how this year’s titles illuminate some of Australia’s most important debates.
+Event podcast: Every year Grattan Institute releases a summer reading list for the Prime Minister.
+It recommends books and articles that the Prime Minister, or any Australian interested in public debate, will find both stimulating and cracking good reads.
+Melbourne-based journalist Madeleine Morris joined Grattan Institute CEO John Daley in Melbourne to discuss how this year’s titles illuminate some of Australia’s most important debates.

 Event podcast: Following the release of our State Orange Book 2018, this Policy Pitch event, featuring a number of Grattan Institute Fellows and Program Directors, examined some of the policy recommendations from ten years of Grattan Institute reports and outline what state and territory governments should do to improve Australia

 A conversation with CEO John Daley and Fellow Brendan Coates.
 The conventional wisdom that Australians don’t save enough for retirement is wrong.
 The vast majority of retirees today are financially comfortable, and our modelling shows this is likely to be true for most in future.
 This has big implications for policy.

 30 October 2018

 A conversation with the contributors to the Grattan State Orange Book 2018.
 State and territory governments can do more to improve the lives of Australians.
 In many cases, states are different because their governments adopted better policies.
 Every state should learn from the others and do better.

 29 June 2018